All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What to expect timeline: - Weeks 2-4: Subtle improvements in skin hydration and texture.
 Existing cuts and minor wounds heal faster - Weeks 4-8: Skin starts to look fuller.
 Fine lines may soften.
 Skin tone becomes more even.
 Hair may feel thicker at the root - Weeks 8-16: Visible improvement in skin elasticity.
 Friends and family start noticing.
 Hair growth may increase in density if hair thinning was present at baseline - Months 4-6: Maximum collagen remodeling effects establish.
 Skin firmness peaks.
 Results plateau at this point, indicating maintenance dosing can begin

 GHK-Cu and sun damage: GHK-Cu supports skin repair from past UV damage by stimulating collagen production and reducing inflammation at the cellular level.
-However, it is not a substitute for sunscreen.
+But it isn't a substitute for sunscreen.
 Continue aggressive sun protection (SPF 30+ daily, reapplied every 2 hours during exposure) while using GHK-Cu.
-The peptide repairs past damage; sunscreen prevents new damage.
+The peptide repairs past damage. sunscreen prevents new damage.
 Both are necessary.

 Photography protocol for tracking skin changes: Take facial photos monthly under identical conditions.
 Same lighting (natural daylight from the same window), same distance (arm's length with front camera), same expression (neutral), same time of day.
 Side-by-side comparisons at month 3 and month 6 reveal changes that are too gradual to notice in the mirror daily.